naturalis/nbclassify/html/orchid/README.rst

           </Directory>
       </VirtualHost>

-   In this example, we added the path ``/var/www/orchid/env/lib/python2.7/site- packages`` which points to a virtualenv directory.
+   In this example, we added the path ``/var/www/orchid/env/lib/python2.7/site-packages`` which points to a virtualenv directory.
 This is needed if Python packaged were installed using virtualenv.
-For security reasons, a Django site (i.e. ``/var/www/orchid/``) must not be in the Apache document root.
+For security reasons, a Django site (i.e.
+   ``/var/www/orchid/``) must not be in the Apache document root.
 Notice that we made aliases for the paths ``/var/www/orchid/{orchid/static|media}/``.
 This way, Apache can still serve static and user uploaded files.
 Also make sure that ``/var/www/orchid/media/`` is writable to Apache.

    The corresponding ``settings.py`` for your Django site must have the following options set for this to work::